 Start by cutting the macramé yarn or wool into 7- 8 inch pieces.

 Take two strands and fold them both in half to form a loop.
-Place one of the loops under a twig.
+Place one of the loops under the twig.

 Take the looped end of the other strand, and push the ends of the strand that’s under the twig, through the loop.
 Now thread the ends of that strand through the loop that’s under the twig.